 - Take it off the heat but do not let it cool down.

-- Once the liquid (also called whey) has become clear, pour of the liquid and keep the curds.
-It’s easiest to use a cheese cloth or a clean towel for this.
+- Once the liquid (also called whey) has become clear, pour the mixture over a cheese cloth.

 - Fold the curds in a cheese cloth and place below a heavy pan or stone to press out the remainder of moisture.

-- Wait at least 30 minutes before using, you can easily leave it up to two hours, it will become somewhat firmer.
+- Wait at least 30 minutes before using if you want a firm paneer, you can easily leave it up to two hours, it will just become a little firmer.

 - Once the paneer is ready you can store in the fridge for max a few days.